 Music at the intro also lets your listeners know that the episode is about to start and signals you to settle so that you do not miss anything.
 When the music stops, that’s usually when the episode begins.

 Each episode has a different intro and the music makes it familiar.
 This is all part of finding a consistent brand for your podcast.
-One of the keys out of searching for music is to find royalty-free intro music that’s going to give your intro energy.
+One of the keys to searching for music is to find royalty-free intro music that’s going to give your intro energy.

 Some podcasters might prefer to have silence in their outro, but I prefer incorporating music.
 Fading out music in your outro is much more of an elegant exit.